cran/Rmagic/README.md

 ## Help

-If you have any questions or require assistance using MAGIC, please contact us at <https://krishnaswamylab.org/get-help>.
+Please let us know of any issues at the [GitHub repo](https://github.com/KrishnaswamyLab/MAGIC/issues).
+If you have any questions or require assistance using MAGIC, please read the documentation by running `help(Rmagic::magic)` or contact us at <https://krishnaswamylab.org/get-help>.